The training resources on this site will assist you with learning about:

 - Resources available to faculty and students interested in engaging in and promoting the responsible conduct of research in their field

 Staff from Research Compliance Services are happy to provide class presentations and group or individual consultations.
 Please email us to request a presentation or consultation.
-Access to the UO's RCR Training Plan, and an overview of NIH and NSF RCR training requirements is available on the OVPRI's Integrity and Compliance website here.
+Access to the UO's RCR Training Plan, and an overview of NIH and NSF RCR training requirements is available on the OVPRI's Integrity and Compliance website.

 On-Demand Trainings